Washington 'sanctuary' law means Gov. Inslee should step down or be held in contempt, arrested, sheriff says

 WASHINGTON GOV. JAY INSLEE SIGNS 'SANCTUARY' STATE LAW

-"If you don't want to enforce your own laws, then either step down or be held in contempt of Congress or be arrested for obstruction - but do no impede and badmouth your ICE agents for doing their job."
+"If you don't want to enforce your own laws, then either step down or be held in contempt of Congress or be arrested for obstruction - but do not impede and badmouth your ICE agents for doing their job."

 Upon signing the bill into law, Inslee, who is also a 2020 Democratic presidential candidate, declared that he would "not be complicit in the Trump administration's depraved efforts to break up hard-working immigrant and refugee families."